Beyond Exposure: Optimizing Ranking Fairness with Non-linear Time-Income Functions: Background

-Building on prior research \cite{yang2023marginal,yang2023fara}, the ranking process is conventionally structured as follows, and our study adheres to the same procedure.
-(1) At timestep \(n\), a ranking session is initiated when a user submits a query \(q\).\footnote{Note that the query \(q\) here represents a general ranking request, such as a user’s request for recommendations or a text query submitted to a search engine.} (2) For this query \(q\), candidate items are sourced from item providers.
-(3) If the true relevance of these items is unknown, the ranking system uses a relevance estimator to infer each item’s relevance based on user feedback.
-(4) The system then constructs a ranked list of candidate items by optimizing specific ranking objectives, which may include effectiveness, fairness, or a combination of both.
-(5) The ranked list is presented to the user, and their feedback, such as clicks, is collected.
-(6) This feedback is then used to update the relevance estimator and other factors, such as income or exposure, depending on the ranking objectives.
+Figure~\ref{fig:workflow} illustrates the dynamic ranking workflow considered in this paper.
+Building on prior research \cite{yang2023marginal,yang2023fara}, the ranking process is conventionally structured as follows, and our study follows the same general procedure.
+At timestep \(i\), a ranking session is initiated when a user submits a query \(q\).\footnote{The query \(q\) represents a general ranking query, such as a recommendation query or a text query submitted to a search engine.} For this query, the system retrieves a candidate set \(D(q)\) from item providers.
+If the true relevance of these items is unknown, the system uses a relevance estimator to infer item relevance from historical feedback.
+The system then constructs a ranked list \(\pi_i\), where \(\pi_i[j]\) denotes the item placed at position \(j\), by optimizing ranking objectives such as effectiveness, fairness, or a combination of both.
+After the ranked list is presented to the user, feedback signals such as clicks are collected and used to update the relevance estimator.
+Meanwhile, the system maintains accumulated ranking outcomes, such as exposure or income, which can be used to support subsequent optimization of the ranking policy.